Plumbing for Home Additions: Costs, Requirements & Planning Guide

 Frequently Asked Questions

-How much does it cost to add plumbing to a home addition?
+How much does it cost to add plumbing to a home addition in 2026?

-Total plumbing costs for a home addition range from $3,000 to $12,000+ depending on the number of fixtures, the location of the addition (first floor, second story, or basement), and how far new lines must run from the existing system.
-A basic bathroom rough-in on the first floor typically runs $3,000–$6,000, while a fully plumbed basement suite can exceed $12,000.
+Total plumbing costs for a home addition range from $2,500 to $20,000+ depending on the number of fixtures, the location of the addition, and how far new lines must run from the existing system.
+A basic bathroom rough-in on the first floor typically runs $2,500 to $6,000, while a fully plumbed basement bathroom with a sewage ejector pump can exceed $20,000.
 Always get at least three quotes from licensed plumbers before committing to a budget.

 Do I need a permit to add plumbing to a home addition?

-Yes — in virtually every U.S. jurisdiction, a plumbing permit is required any time you add new supply lines, drain lines, or fixtures as part of a home addition.
-Permits typically cost $25–$500 and require rough-in and final inspections.
+Yes, in virtually every U.S. jurisdiction a plumbing permit is required any time you add new supply lines, drain lines, or fixtures as part of a home addition.
+Plumbing permits typically cost $50 to $500 in 2026, and most additions also need separate general construction, electrical, and HVAC permits.
 Skipping a permit can result in fines, problems at resale, and voided insurance coverage.

 What is the cheapest location to add a bathroom in a home addition?

 A first-floor addition is consistently the least expensive location to add plumbing.
 First-floor additions benefit from short horizontal pipe runs, gravity-fed drainage, and straightforward connections to the existing main stack.
-Second-story additions can cost 20–50% more, and basement additions can cost 50–100% more due to the need for sewage ejector pumps and excavation.
+Second-story additions can cost 20% to 50% more, and basement additions can cost 50% to 100% more due to the need for sewage ejector pumps and excavation.

 Can I connect new plumbing to my existing water and sewer lines?